GoAuction/auction/README.md

 - `item.deleted.v1` → When an item is deleted
 - `item.comment.created.v1` → When a comment is added to an item
 - `item.comment.deleted.v1` → When a comment is deleted from an item
+- `item.image.uploaded.v1` → When an image is uploaded to an item
+- `item.image.deleted.v1` → When an image is deleted from an item

 ### 2. Worker Service (`cmd/worker/`)
 **Role:** Event Consumer + Item State Manager